 While I have reached out to IKEA with my concerns and questions and deep down I am hoping I may have a set of faulty blinds.
 It is also in the back of my mind that IKEA has delayed these for nearly 9 months from its original release and these issues should not be in the product.

-So that’s a wrap on this Ikea Smart blinds on-hands review.
-Don’t forget to subscribe to to be notified when the in-depth Ikea FYRTUR review lands.
+So that’s a wrap on this Ikea Smart blinds on-hands first impressions.
+Don’t forget to subscribe to get more smart home reviews.
 If you have a question or a comment, then leave it below.
 You can also follow us on Twitter, Facebook, YouTube and Instagram.